 - What are the practical stages that need to be taken in recognition and treatment of MIC?

-On the completion of this course participants are expected to be able to:
+Upon completion of this course, participants are expected to:

 - Have a better understanding of the importance of routine